Mathuv/guides-django/series_3/part_04.rst

 Working with webpack and browsersync
 ------------------------------------

 Notice that we added webpack to ``browsersync.js``?
-This means that it is part of that task and we do not have to create a separate task, which means all we have to do is run our development task and everything should work (your Django server also has to be running)
+This means that it is part of that task and we do not have to create a separate task, which means all we have to do is run our start task and everything should work (your Django server also has to be running)

 .. code-block:: bash

-    gulp development
+    gulp start

 Excellent.
 If that worked you should see the following in your console: